'Farrell must be brave in selection'

 Among the young players hoping to take the next step in their international career are Ulster backs Michael Lowry, James Hume and Robert Baloucoune.

-While an injury to James Lowe has put Baloucoune in contention to start Ireland's opener against Wales on 5 February, full-back Lowry goes into his first Six Nations camp knowing Leinster's Hugo Keenan remains the first choice number 15 having consistently excelled since bursting onto the scene in 2020.
+While an injury to James Lowe has put Baloucoune in contention to start Ireland's opener against Wales on 5 February, full-back Lowry goes into his first Six Nations camp knowing Leinster's Hugo Keenan remains the first-choice number 15 having consistently excelled since bursting on to the scene in 2020.

 Centre Hume also faces a tough ask with Garry Ringrose, Robbie Henshaw and Bundee Aki all boasting considerable international pedigree having long since established themselves at the top of Ireland's midfield depth chart.